 - True Bypass: Yes, with relay based switching.
 Audio will not pass without power.

-Here is a link to download a Free pdf format copy of the Night Wire ™ Manual
+Here is a link to download a free copy of the Night Wire ™ Manual

 Please use headphones or ‘real’ speakers.
 You can’t judge low-end sound on laptop, tablet or phone speakers!

-I recorded the sound clips at home with the following set up: –
+The sound clips were recorded at home with the following set up: –

-The first clip is the dry sound of my Jaydee Supernatural Series 2 four-string (no effect): –
+- Dry sound of my Jaydee Supernatural Series 2 four-string Bass (no effect):-

-Both toggle switches set to Manual mode.
-The Rate control is used to set the speed of the tremolo, whilst the depth (set beyond unity) adds some shimmery vibe!
+2. Both toggle switches set to Manual mode.
+The Rate control is used to set the speed of the tremolo, whilst the depth (set beyond unity) adds some shimmery vibe:-

-In LFO mode, the tremolo continuously sweeps, and the frequency control adjusts the speed: –
+3. In LFO mode, the tremolo continuously sweeps, and the frequency control adjusts the speed:-

 The frequency knob works as a range control, in relation to the rise and height of the tremolo.

-In this clip, the frequency toggle has been set to Manual and the Frequency dial is being swept from counter to fully clockwise, and then back to the counter clockwise position: –
+The frequency toggle is set to manual and the frequency dial is being swept from counter to fully clockwise, and then back to counter clockwise:-

 The Depth dial is set to full on and the effect is pulsating!

-These are the things I like most about the Night Wire ~ what’s not to like?
+There are so many things to like about the Night Wire Tremolo ~ what’s not to like?

-- Sound quality: Crystal clear tremolo, and no perceived loss of bottom end;
+- Sound quality: Crystal clear tremolo with no perceived loss of bottom end;

 - Flexibility: Four dials and two toggle switches (with five modes);

-- Versatility: Tremolo and modulation sounds; Phase shifter, fixed and envelope-controlled filters;
+- Versatility: Tremolo and modulation sounds; Phaser, fixed and envelope-controlled filters;

 - Midnight purple metallic finish;